 - Currently, there are 19 active cases in the jail and 72 results pending.

 - At this time, there are 19 incarcerated people in medical isolation due to exhibiting COVID-19 symptoms.

 - There have been no significant increase in COVID-19 cases.

 8. Santa Clara County – Highlights

-- Cases have been rising since the beginning of December — went from double digits to 100+ cases by the first week of January.
+- Cases have been rising since early December.
+It went from double digits to 100+ by the first week of January.
 Active cases have risen by nearly 650 percent since Dec.
 31, when there were only 17 cases in custody.
-The highest case count so far was 127 on January 11.
+The highest case count so far was 127 on Jan.
+11.

-- In total, 15,987 tests have been completed since the pandemic emerged.
+- Last week, 535 tests were administered between Monday and Thursday resulting in 42 positive results.
+In total, 16,281 tests have been completed since the pandemic emerged.

 - Concerns from incarcerated people at Elmwood CC in Milpitas, Santa Clara County suggest that testing, sanitation, and quarantine protocols are not thorough enough to protect them from COVID-19.